Reference Twice: A Simple and Unified Baseline for Few-Shot Instance Segmentation: Experiments

 \subsection{Main Results on COCO}

-\textbf{FSIS Results.} In Tab.~\ref{tab:fsis}, it can be seen that our method easily outperforms previous works based on Mask R-CNN by a wide margin, which is as expected because we use a more robust base model.
-However, even compared with the same DETR-based approach Meta-DETR, which achieves the state-of-the-art results in FSOD, we obtain significantly better results on FSIS and comparable or even slightly improved results on FSOD.
-For more fair comparison, we also compare with the fully fine-tuned Mask2Former and still show obvious performance gains, which implies that RefT fully leverage the image and instance level information provided by the support branch.
+\textbf{FSIS Results.} Tab.~\ref{tab:fsis} shows that our method significantly outperforms previous works based on Mask R-CNN, which is expected given a more robust base model.
+For a fair comparison, we examine the Mask2Former baseline, and RefT still demonstrates noticeable performance gains.
+We also compare with the DETR-based approach, Meta-DETR~\cite{zhang2022meta}, which achieves state-of-the-art results in FSOD.
+Our method yields substantially better results in FSIS and comparable or slightly improved results in FSOD.

-\textbf{gFSIS Results.} There is a trade-off between the results of the base and novel classes.
-Few works attend to the more challenging gFSIS that requires avoiding forgetting on base classes.
-Tab.~\ref{tab:gfsis} shows that RefT consistently outperforms recent SoTAs in both gFSOD and gFSIS.
-In addition, using more powerful Transformer backbone models, \eg Swin-T, Swin-S, Swin-B, our approach still generalizes well and does not fall into the severe overfitting of novel classes.
+We incorporate the Correlational Aggregation Module (CAM) from Meta-DETR into Mask2Former to further align the base model.
+Our first reference module is similar to CAM, as both use the attention mechanism for aggregation.
+However, CAM introduces a set of task encodings for each support class and maps them to instances, acting as a classifier.
+Following previous works, we maintain the classical design choice in the first reference and still outperform the stronger baseline.
+This highlights the superiority of our query-level aggregation module in supporting the feature-level one.

+\textbf{gFSIS Results.} Few studies address the more challenging gFSIS, which necessitates retaining base class knowledge.
+Tab.~\ref{tab:gfsis} demonstrates that RefT consistently surpasses recent state-of-the-art methods in both gFSOD and gFSIS.
+RefT significantly outperforms Mask2Former with CAM on base classes, highlighting the effectiveness of our feature- and query-level modules.
+We further explore alternative designs for our second reference module in Tab.~\ref{tab:operation}.
+First, we replace cross-attention with adaptive convolution.
+Next, we introduce an auxiliary loss, as in ~\cite{sung2018learning}, to enable the classification of concatenated queries and support branch object queries.
+Despite these modifications, no improvements are observed.
+This suggests that the simple and effective aggregation design is adequate for utilizing high-level information to support branch object queries.